bluekitchen/btstack/doc/manual/docs-template/protocols.md

 ### LE Data Channels

 The full title for LE Data Channels is actually LE Connection-Oriented Channels with LE Credit-Based Flow-Control Mode.
 In this mode, data is sent as Service Data Units (SDUs) that can be larger than an individual HCI LE ACL packet.

 LE Data Channels are similar to Classic L2CAP Channels but also provide a credit-based flow control similar to RFCOMM Channels.
-Unless the LE Data Packet Extension of Bluetooth Core 4.2 specification is used, the maximum packet size for LE ACL packets is 27 bytes.
+Unless the LE Data Length Extension of Bluetooth Core 4.2 specification is used, the maximum packet size for LE ACL packets is 27 bytes.
 In order to send larger packets, each packet will be split into multiple ACL LE packets and recombined on the receiving side.

 In BTstack, this feature is enabled with `ENABLE_L2CAP_LE_CREDIT_BASED_FLOW_CONTROL_MODE`.